ObsoleteXero/obsoletexero/README.md

 ### Hi there 👋

-My name is ObsoleteXero, and I'm learning Computer Science.
+My name is ObsoleteXero, and this is where I keep things I've made.

-#### 🌱 I’m currently learning
+#### 🌱 I’m currently working with
+- Rust
+- Python
+- TypeScript
+- LaTeX

+#### ✨ I'm currently learning
+- Web Development (NextJS et al.)
 - Basic Computer Science
-- Python
-- C
+- Mathematics for Computer Science

-#### 💡 I want to someday learn
+#### 💡 I'm interested in
-- Rust
+- Systems Administration
-- AI
+- Low-level Programming
 - DevOps
+- Homelabbing

-Find me on Discord - Xero#8002 (230685642319855629)
+📫 Find me on Discord - obsoletexero (`230685642319855629`)
 <!--
 **ObsoleteXero/obsoletexero** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.